Advertisement

 Argentine peso users

-The Argentine peso is the currency of Argentina (officially the Argentine Republic) which locates in southern of South America.
+The Argentine peso is the currency of Argentina (officially the Argentine Republic) which is located in southern South America.
 Argentina is the eighth largest country in Latin America and also in the world.

-The country name of Argentina was created since July 9, 1816 when its predecessor La Plata Province declared independence from Spain.
-The name was firstly formal used in 1826 as Argentine Republic and Argentine Nation.
+The country name of Argentina was created on July 9, 1816, when its predecessor La Plata Province declared independence from Spain.
+The name was first formally used in 1826 as Argentine Republic and Argentine Nation.

-Argentina is a member of the Union of South American Nations (briefed as UZAN or UNASUL or UNASUR according to various languages) which is an intergovernmental union and was established on December 8, 2004, consisting of twelve members and 2 observers (Mexico and Panama).
+Argentina is a member of the Union of South American Nations (referred to as UNASUR) which is an intergovernmental union and was established on December 8, 2004, consisting of twelve members and 2 observers (Mexico and Panama).
 The Union of South American Nations expects to model the European Union and introduce a common currency, possibly by 2019.

 Currencies of Union of South American Nations (UNASUR), exchange rate: Feb.14th,2013